 Lama Tilmann Lhundrup

 Lama Tilmann is German, and is a leading student of Gendun Rinpoche (1918-97), a Tibetan yogi who came to the West in 1975.
 Under Gendun Rinpoche’s guidance, Lama Tilmann did 7 years of his own retreat, then spent over 16 years guiding men in the traditional 3-year retreats that are done in his Karma Kagyu tradition of Tibetan Buddhism, so he has a wealth of experience to share.
-These days he is based in a retreat centre in the countryside near Freiburg.
+These days he is based in a retreat centre he has established in the countryside near Freiburg.